 If you prefer, we can schedule telephone or video conferences, and we also make off-site appointments.
 Whatever your preference, we urge you to contact us at your earliest convenience and schedule an appointment with one of our real estate specialists.

-In Texas real estate transactions, deeds are extremely important and there are formal conventions that pertain them.
+In Texas real estate transactions, property deeds are extremely important and there are formal conventions that pertain to them.
 For instance, to convey title to real estate in Texas, the grantor must execute a deed in front of a notary public.
 The deed must also be presented to and accepted by the grantee, and then filed of record in the county clerk’s office.
 This final step of filing puts the public on notice of the transfer.
 Failure to file the deed can subject the property to future claims by third parties.

 A Title vs. A Deed

 Before discussing the most common types of property deeds, it’s important to explain the difference between a title and a deed.
 For real estate purposes, title refers to the ownership of the property.
 Title means you have the right to use the property.
 In contrast, a real estate deed is the legal document that transfers title from one person to another.